AnalogToBi: Device-Level Analog Circuit Topology Generation via Bipartite Graph and Grammar Guided Decoding: Additional Case Study

 \subsection{Comparator Case Study with Transient Simulation}

-We present a case study of a generated comparator topology to demonstrate the functional validity of the proposed generation framework.
-Figure~\ref{fig:comp} (top) shows the generated transistor-level comparator circuit.
-The topology comprises a differential input stage, a regenerative amplification path, and a pull-up/pull-down output stage, forming a structure consistent with dynamic comparator architectures.
+This section covers several more samples of the topology created by AnalogToBi.
+Figure~\ref{fig:combined_results} (a) shows the generated transistor-level comparator circuit.
+The topology comprises a differential input stage, a pre-amplification path, and a pull-up/pull-down output stage, forming a structure consistent with dynamic comparator architectures.

-To evaluate its behavior, the generated sequence is automatically translated into a SPICE netlist using the proposed sequence-to-SPICE pipeline and simulated under a 180\,nm CMOS process.
-A simple rule-based sizing strategy is applied to all devices without any iterative sizing optimization.
-The comparator is driven by a $50\,\mathrm{mV}$ differential sinusoidal input centered around the common-mode voltage.
+To evaluate its behavior, the generated sequence is automatically translated into a SPICE netlist using the sequence-to-SPICE decoder with default sizing and biasing logic and simulated under a 45nm CMOS process under Cadence Spectre.
+The comparator is driven by a $100\,\mathrm{mV}$ peak differential sinusoidal input centered around the common-mode voltage.

-Figure~\ref{fig:comp} (bottom) presents the corresponding transient response obtained from SPICE simulation.
-Despite the small differential input amplitude, the output exhibits clear regenerative behavior and switches decisively between the supply rails.
-Specifically, the output node transitions fully from \texttt{VDD} to \texttt{VSS}, demonstrating robust rail-to-rail swing and confirming correct comparator functionality.
+Figure~\ref{fig:combined_results} (d) presents the corresponding transient response obtained from simulation.
+The output exhibits clear comparator behavior and switches decisively between the supply rails.
+Specifically, the output node transitions fully from 3.3V VDD to VSS, demonstrating robust rail-to-rail swing and confirming correct comparator functionality.

-These results indicate that the proposed framework not only guarantees structural validity at the transistor level, but also synthesizes well-composed comparator architectures in which the signal path from the preamplification stage to the inverter-based output stage is largely well-formed.
-In addition, the generated topology exhibits coherent biasing across stages, enabling stable operation under realistic analog simulation conditions, even when relying solely on rule-based device sizing.